 Choosing your business structure affects a number of things, including your personal liability, tax structure and more.
 Many business owners decide to incorporate in Miami, FL.
 While you can do it on your own, it’s wise to work with a corporate attorney.
 This will ensure that all the paperwork is done properly, and both your business and personal assets will be protected.

-Here’s an overview of the incorporation process.
+Here’s an overview of the corporation formation process.

 Choose the right type of corporation